whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build Spiritual Strength with Others.md

 If you don't hold boundaries and just let anyone participate, selfish people will push out the generous ones, the dishonest people will push out the honest ones, and the community will not last.
 I have seen this many times.

-Also, if you commonly evict someone for any thoughtless act or momentary subconscious selfishness, then people will feel vulnerable and afraid to make a mistake and the community will still not last.
+Also, if you commonly evict someone for any thoughtless act or momentary subconscious selfishness, then people will feel vulnerable and afraid to make mistakes and the community still won't last.

 It must be ok to make a mistake and trust that people know you're willing to learn and make amends.
 At the same time it is important to have high standards of behavior that everybody is continuously striving to meet, and if someone isn't actually committed to those high standards, they must leave for the good of the community.

 As you build your community, you will encounter people who lie or break a promise, and you must choose whether to trust them again.
 A crucial question to answer is this: "Is the person clearly committed to personal growth so that, if they are shown their hurtful behavior and how to show up better, they will grow from it and not make the same mistake again?"

-The willingness to acknowledge one's mistakes and grow from them lets a person cultivate deep integrity.**
+A person doesn't need to be "perfect" or never make mistakes in order to be trustworthy.
+The willingness to consistently acknowledge one's mistakes and grow from them lets a person cultivate deep integrity and become very trustworthy.**

 If someone makes a mistake and you respectfully confront them, what happens?
 If they make excuses or attack you, then hold a strong boundary and refuse to trust them.
 If they acknowledge their mistake, apologize, make up for any harm done, and truly commit to doing better, then you may find that you're willing to trust them, perhaps even more than before.
 When this kind of counseling goes well, it helps both you and the other person cultivate a deeper self-awareness and integrity, and builds mutual trust that you can work through troubles when they arise.